tmtsoftware/csw/docs/src/main/technical/alarm/alarm.md

 ### Initializing

-Indicates whether is initializing or it's initialization is finished.
+Indicates whether alarm is initializing or it's initialization is finished.
 It contains a boolean value either `true` or `false`

 The key name is formed with pattern `initializing-[SUBSYSTEM_NAME]-[COMPONENT_NAME]-[ALARM_NAME]`. e.g. `initializing-lgsf-tcspkinactive-cpuidlealarm`